HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Jay

-Okay sir, and what would be the share of HDFC bank in term loans?
-Or do we, are we, are we getting any support from the HDFC bank on this side?
+Okay, sir.
+And what would be the share of HDFC Bank in term loans?
+Or do we — are we getting any support from the HDFC Bank on this side?

 Jaykumar Shah

-We borrow from HDFC bank.
-Like any other large bank, we borrow hundred percent on, you know, deeply scrutinized related party terms.
+We borrow from HDFC Bank like any other large bank.
+We borrow 100% on deeply scrutinized related party terms.
 There is absolutely no preference on either sides.
 That’s the way I would put it.
-So it’s very commercial terms and it’s not that, you know, you know, HDFC bank puts in a lot more, a lot less.
-It’s very, very transparent in the market that we operate.
+So it’s very commercial terms, and it’s not that HDFC Bank puts in a lot more or a lot less.
+It’s very transparent in the market that we operate.

 Jay

-Okay, thank you.
-And sir, as we as highlighted by the participants previously, so could you, could you just throw some light on how are the collections going on the CV side?
-Are you, are you seeing any green shoots there or.
-The pain still continues.
+Okay.
+Thank you.
+And sir, as we — as highlighted by the participants previously, so could you — could you just throw some light on how are the collections going on the CV side?
+Are you seeing any green shoots there or the pain still continues?

 Jaykumar Shah